Rewired App

 Task visibility & Progress sharing

-• All group members’ tasks and statuses are visible to each another, making it easy to track each other’s progress throughout the day — creates gentle social pressure
+• All group members’ tasks and statuses are visible to each another, making it easy to track each other’s progress throughout the day and creating gentle social pressure

-• Positive feedback react with emojis or short comments to each other’s progress
+• Provide feedback to each other's progress with emojis or short comments

 Daily planner/Time blocking

-• View and manage tasks for the day
+• Manage and view tasks for the day

 • Turn intentions into concrete commitments